Meg Cabot: Charity

 10% of the author's US proceeds from Quarantine Princess Diaries, published in 2023 will go to Vow for Girls, a global charity that aims to end child marriage.

 In 2012, Meg's short story Wooden Animal appeared in Significant Objects, an anthology that benefitted Girls Write Now.

 And in 2011, Meg contributed the story The Protectionist to the anthology What You Wish For.
 One hundred percent of proceeds benefited the UN Refugee Agency, UNHCR, which builds libraries in Darfuri refugee camps in Chad.

 All of Meg's proceeds from her story The Exterminator's Daughter, in the anthology Prom Nights From Hell, benefit First Book, a nonprofit organization connecting book publishers and community organizations to provide access to new books for children in need.

 All of Meg's proceeds from The Princess Diaries, Volume 4 1/2, Project Princess, go to benefit The Lower Eastside Girls Club of New York City.
 Editions sold to publishers in 10 countries outside the US benefited local charities in those countries.

 All of Meg's proceeds from the novel Ransom My Heart by Mia Thermopolis, Princess of Genovia (with help from Meg Cabot) go to benefit Greenpeace (Ransom My Heart is also printed on recycled paper).
 The proceeds from sales of Ransom My Heart to publishers in 8 countries have also gone to Mia's favorite charity.

 Meg's story The Night Hunter was included in the anthology Fear: 13 Stories of Suspense.
 All author proceeds from this book benefit the Reading Is Fundamental literacy program for children.

-In 2008, Meg contributed a story (Another All-American Girl) to the anthology Our White House: Looking In, Looking Out.
-All proceeds benefit the National Children's Book and Literacy Alliance].
+In 2008, Meg contributed a story (Another All-American Girl) to the anthology Our White House: Looking In, Looking Out with all proceeds benefitting the National Children's Book and Literacy Alliance.